INTERNATIONAL ZEBRAFISH SOCIETY, INC.

 Officers shall be elected for three (3) year terms.
 The President-Elect shall immediately succeed to the office of President and the President shall immediately succeed to the office of Past-President, to serve one-year terms in each position.
 Following completion of the three consecutive one-year terms (three years in total), the Past-President may not serve as President again for another three years.
 The officers shall serve until their successors are elected and assume their positions.
 A Director may be re-elected Secretary or Treasurer once to serve a maximum of six (6) consecutive years of service.
 Terms begin at the next regular Board meeting after the election.

 The President-Elect will have such duties as determined from time to time by the Board.
-The President-Elect will discharge the duties of the President in the event of his or her absence or inability to act, in order of rank.
-The President-Elect will assist the President in the performance of his or her duties as the President directs, including coordinating Board meetings and annual elections.
+The President-Elect will discharge the duties of the President in the event of her/his absence or inability to act, in order of rank.
+The President-Elect will assist the President in the performance of her/his duties as the President directs, including coordinating Board meetings and annual elections.
 The President-Elect will assist the President in implementing the decisions of the Board or membership and will chair the awards committee.
 At the end of the term, the President-Elect shall serve a one-year term as President, followed by a one-year term as Past-President.

 The Secretary will sign documents of the Corporation from time to time as required; perform such duties as may be assigned by the President; will keep the minutes of the meetings of the Board; see that all notices are duly given in accordance with the provisions of these Bylaws, or as required by law; and be custodian of the Society records.
 The Secretary shall provide a copy of the minutes to each Board member following a Board meeting and to the general membership after the Annual Meeting of Members.
 The Secretary shall keep a record of past and current Officers, Board members, committee members, and the general membership.